andrewdempsey2018/Found-In-Translation/README.md

 ### **Deployment Heroku**

-The project was deployed to Heroku:
+This project was deployed using Heroku:

 1. Create a new app with the name found-in-translation.
 2. Linked the found-in-translation app to its Github repository.